Skip to main contentArrow Right

 • Dynamic identity federation: Bridge many-to-many identity relationships without hardcoding federation flows.

-• Passwordless authentication: Built-in support for passkeys, magic links, OTP, and social login.
+• Passwordless authentication: Built-in support for passkeys, magic links, one-time passwords (OTPs), and social login.

 • Omnichannel authentication: Unified flows for web, mobile, and partner apps.